iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

 └───────────────────────┴──────────────┴─────────┴────────────┘
 ```

-The results found in the workspace can be found in the respective row.
+The results found in the workspace are shown in the respective row.
 When you
-want to bring another experiment to the workspace, you can refer to it using
+want to bring another experiment to the workspace, you can reference it using
 it's name or ID, e.g.:

 ```dvc